-My design work has received many awards, including that of the American Institute of Architects, which is the highest design honor given in the United States.
-My work has been exhibited in numerous museums and galleries including New York's Cooper Hewitt Smithsonian National Design Museum and the San Francisco Museum of Modern Art where my installation, (a)way station, designed and completed with Mabel Wilson, was acquired for that museum's permanent collection.
-My work has been published in numerous books, such international journals as Architectural Record, I.D., and Azure and has been featured on television including the series House and Home and Homes by Design.
-(On this website I have provided links to recent publications and other media coverage.)
+My design work has received many awards, including that of the AIA, which is the highest design honor given in the United States.
+My work has also been exhibited in numerous museums and galleries, including New York's Cooper Hewitt Smithsonian National Design Museum and the San Francisco Museum of Modern Art, and has been honoured with extensive publications in North America, Europe, and Asia.